When I started working as a home health Physical Therapist, I looked everywhere for home health documentation examples.

 - Daily Note Assessment & Documentation of Treatment

 - Goal Setting Template and Examples

-The goal setting examples are enough to save you at least 5 minutes per patient.
+The assessment phrases and narrative note examples are enough to save you at least 5 minutes per patient.
 With 6 patients a day, that saves you 30 minutes each day.

 What is your time worth in the evening?
 Personally, I would have paid over $100 to someone for their documentation templates if it would save me over 3 hours a week in documentation headaches! 🙂

-Start your home health career off right with the first and only documentation guide available online.
+Start your home health career off right with the first and only home health template documentation guide available online.
 Written by a therapist, for therapists.